Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 17.25.07 UTC
+- WIB: Sabtu, 11 Januari 2025 18.17.03 UTC
-- WITA: Sabtu, 11 Januari 2025 18.25.07 UTC
+- WITA: Sabtu, 11 Januari 2025 19.17.03 UTC
-- WIT: Sabtu, 11 Januari 2025 19.25.07 UTC
+- WIT: Sabtu, 11 Januari 2025 20.17.03 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success